FAQs

 • Team Shirts on Designated Days.

-• Pre-Approved Absences with Principal’s Approval – Students are responsible for making arrangements with their teachers regarding class work in advance of the absence.
+• Pre-Approved Absences with Principal’s Approval – Students are responsible for making arrangements with their teachers regarding class work in advance of the absence and for submitting a completed Student Absence Form to the office prior to the absence.

 • Personal Illness – must be in school ½ day in order to be eligible for athletics that night.